 Katie and Rick

 Aaron is pretty clearly autistic.
 With Katie and Rick, it isn’t clear.
 You could definitely interpret it that way.
-And that interpretation wouldn’t necessarily be wrong.
+And that interpretation wouldn’t really be wrong.

 Katie and Rick don’t get along.
 I think the movie does a good job of exploring this.
 It shows both of their points of view.
 Sometimes, both of them are wrong.
 While Katie might sometimes see her dad as a villain, the movie takes time to show that he’s trying.
 He has his issues, but that doesn’t make him an awful dad.